janbrasna/protocol/README.md

 1. Verify all is good on the [staging site](https://main--mozilla-protocol.netlify.app/).
 2. Make sure your local `main` branch is up to date.
 3. Push the `main` branch to the `prod` branch: `git push origin main:prod`.

+_(The same is triggered on publishing a new GitHub Release, so this can be skipped if already taken care of by automation.)_

 A notice will be posted in #www-notify on Slack when the push has completed.